-Truth is, there are lots of way to be successful.
+Truth is, there are lots of ways to be successful.
 The question is, what kind of success do you want?

-Consider the easy ways to be successful, and the difficult ways.
+Compare the easy ways to be successful to difficult ways.
 The easy ways are less stressful, more enjoyable along the way, and infinitely less interesting and productive in the long run.
 But that doesn't make the latter necessarily better than the former for everyone - we must recall the old Chinese curse, "May you live in interesting times."

 Recently, I was listening to some Italian women discussing their culture on a radio station I listen to fairly regularly.
 One of them mentioned that, in Italy, the very epitome of success is to find a safe, secure government job and coast with it through life.
 Sort of like joining the Post Office or finding some nice bureaucratic government office job in the United States.